Pay To Play: Tackling Once-in-a-Lifetime Hunts

 Purely Random Opportunities

-When it comes to the random draw, there are no states more random than Idaho and New Mexico.
-There is no point system in either of these states, which is very convenient for those of us who have no points across the West or for those who just want to apply in the years they have an opening in their schedule.
+For random draws, there are no states more random than Idaho and New Mexico.
+There is no point system in either state, which is convenient for those of us who have no points across the West or for those who just want to apply in the years they have an opening in their schedule.
 The problem with these states for me and my budget is the amount of money needed to front the fees.

-In Idaho, you must first purchase a hunting license and then you will also have to choose between moose, sheep, or goat as you may not apply for all three.
-Once you have chosen which species you would like to apply for, you’ll be charged the fees (averaging around $2600), but after the hunting license, app fees, and online processing fees, you should be prepared to pay closer to $3,000 if you apply online.
+In Idaho, you must first purchase a hunting license, and then you will also have to choose between moose, sheep, or goat, as you may not apply for all three.
+Once you choose which species you’d like to apply for, you’ll be charged the fees (averaging around $2,600), but after the hunting license, app fees, and online processing fees, you should be prepared to pay closer to $3,000.
 If unsuccessful, you will be refunded all but $330.
 The positive thing about Idaho is that the rest of the field has to choose between moose, sheep, or goat as well, so you could potentially get away from some applicants who are forced into other applications.

 The other big random state is New Mexico.
 This is where the “cool factor” comes into the game, as the state offers tags for oryx, ibex, aoudad, Rocky Mountain bighorn sheep, and desert bighorn sheep.
 First, you must purchase a non-refundable hunting license and then pay your application fee.
-For sheep, the application fee is over $3,000, which is a deterrent for me to apply.
+For sheep, the application fee is over $3,000, which is a deterrent for me.
 The application fee for oryx and ibex is around $1,600, and the application fee for aoudad is around $370.
-That is a lot of money to have out there, but with a low interest credit card, it isn’t terrible because New Mexico is very fast to send you a refund.
-If you are unsuccessful in the draw, you will be refunded the full amount of the tag minus the $13 application fee per species.
-If you wait until the last week to apply, you should get a refund to your card in less than four weeks.
+That’s a lot of money to have wrapped up in application processes, but with a low-interest credit card, it isn’t terrible because New Mexico is fast to send you a refund.
+If you’re unsuccessful in the draw, you will be refunded the full amount of the tag minus the $13 application fee per species.
+If you wait until the last week to apply, you should get a refund to your card within four weeks.

 A hunter poses with the oryx he harvested in New Mexico.

 Big California bighorn sheep come from Oregon every year.
-Once you choke down another non-refundable license of around $170, it’s a very minimal barrier of entry to actually apply for sheep and mountain goat.
-Sheep and mountain goat don’t have a point system so, ideally, you could draw a permit your first year of applying.
-Oregon offers a great opportunity to hunt deer and elk, so if you are wanting to add that to your list, you just as well throw your name in the hat for sheep and mountain goat.
+Once you choke down another non-refundable license of around $170, it’s a minimal barrier to entry to apply for sheep and mountain goat.
+Sheep and mountain goat don’t have a point system, so you could draw a permit your first year of applying.
+Oregon offers a great opportunity to hunt deer and elk, so if you want to add that to your list, you might as well throw your name in the hat for sheep and mountain goat.
 I can’t see myself using the $170 license each year, though, so it doesn’t fit into my hunt budget.

 If you are looking to hunt bison, don’t look too far past Montana.
 Unlike their sheep and goat draw, the bison draw is completely random with no points associated.
 The base hunting license is fairly inexpensive, and a $50 application is a good, cheap way to have your name in the hat for a great free-range bison adventure.